What’s life like as an expat in Qatar? Here’s a close look at all aspects, from healthcare and housing, to work and play.

 - What’s it like being a woman in Qatar?

-- What’s the situation like for young people and families in Qatar?
+- What’s life like for young people and families in Qatar?

-- What is the healthcare situation for expats in Qatar?
+- What’s the healthcare situation for expats in Qatar?

 - So what’s the worst thing about living in Qatar?